Volt Denmark: Rule of law

 To protect the rule of law, ensure that the government acts lawfully and that new laws do not violate the constitution, Volt calls for the establishment of a permanent, impartial judicial body modelled on Germany's Constitutional Court.

-Human Rights
+Human rights

 The party supports the protests of women in Iran against the Iranian regime and for freedom and democracy.

 Economic policy

 The party is committed to targeting foreign workers to meet labour needs and drive the green transformation of the economy.
 To this end, cities should not only be made attractive places to live and work for international workers, but jobs should also be advertised on the pan-European job portal EURES.

 History

 The party was formed in May 2018 and incorporated on 21 July 2018.
-Inna Hoogeland and Frederik Larsen are party leaders and Mathieu Pouletty is treasurer.
+Ina Hoogeland and Frederik Larsen were party leaders and Mathieu Pouletty was the treasurer.
 In the run-up to the 2019 European elections, Volt failed to meet the signature hurdle and did not collect enough supporting signatures to be eligible for the election.

 In November 2021, the party contested an election for the first time in the municipal elections in Frederiksberg.
 It did not achieve a mandate.

-To qualify for national elections, which will take place in 2023 at the latest, the party needs 21,000 digital signatures.
-To participate in the European elections in 2024, the party needs to collect 71,000 digital signatures.